Filipino Collard Green Laing Recipe Photo

 4. Add shrimp paste; cook, stirring, until slightly darkened, about 2 minutes.

-5. Add drained Glory collard greens to pot and cook, stirring continuously, for about 4 minutes.
+5. Add drained Collard Greens to pot and cook, stirring continuously, for about 4 minutes.

 6. Add coconut milk and 2-3 chiles, depending on how spicy your chiles are and your heat preference.
 The last chili can be used to garnish.